 We sort the wheat from the crate chaff and showcase five of the top containment devices for your Frenchie.
 From doggy needs to owner budgets, we have reviewed and found something for everyone.
 It’s also important that you know what to look for in a quality dog crate yourself, so we have compiled a crate buying guide too.

-At a Glance: Our Favorite Dog Crates For Frenchies
+At A Glance: Our Favorite Dog Crates For Frenchies

 Note: Clicking the above links take you to Chewy.com, where you can get additional product information and customer reviews.
 If you make a purchase, we earn a commission at no additional cost to you.

 There are several considerations that you need to take before buying just any old crate.
-You need to think about it all, from the size to the type and the construction to purpose.
+You need to think about it all, from the size to the type and the construction to the purpose.
 Don’t worry, though, after reading this guide you’ll know how to get the best for your money.

 If you’re wondering whether a crate for your Frenchie is the best idea, let us assure you that it is.
 Crate training not only allows him to enjoy his own space, but it also provides you with peace of mind.
 It benefits everyone, so it’s definitely something that you need to invest in.
 You need to crate train him first.
 But as dog owners ourselves, trust us when we say it’ll transform your life.